slm03/jekyll-now/_posts/2014-3-3-Hello-World.md

 After I was finished making the board and adding the tiles, I created the assets and uploaded them to the p5.js Web Editor.
 Then I placed each asset where it was supposed to fit on the canvas.
 Then I used a random function to make a different phrase appear everytime the composition is ran!

-Click this link to take a look! https://editor.p5js.org/slm03/sketches/yn_DMHu5n
+Click on this link to take a look! https://editor.p5js.org/slm03/sketches/yn_DMHu5n